-Eight miles northeast of Poteau Switch was the lively, bustling town of Cameron.
+Eight miles northeast of Poteau Switch was Cameron’s lively, bustling town.
 The town had a population that nearly doubled that of Poteau Switch.
 As the Federal Court was located in Cameron, residents of Poteau Switch had to travel there for official business.
-Before the St. Louis and San Francisco established the first passenger service in Poteau, people had to travel on horseback through rugged terrain to reach Cameron.
+Before St. Louis and San Francisco established the first passenger service in Poteau, people had to travel on horseback through rugged terrain to reach Cameron.
 Traffic to Cameron was frequent, as the town also hosted the nearest passenger train service.

 Developments in industrial production and technology increased the ability of ordinary Americans to buy what once had been unattainable luxuries.
 Society no longer viewed children simply as unfinished adults; how best to educate them became a subject of considerable discussion and debate.

-By the 1890s, refrigerated railroad cars transported fresh meat, milk, and other perishable products in large quantities over great distances.
+By the 1890s, refrigerated railroad cars transported large quantities of fresh meat, milk, and other perishable products over great distances.
 Over 2,000 ice plants made and delivered ice to cool iceboxes in private homes.
 Americans became accustomed to eating fresh fruits and vegetables from all over the country for much of the year.
 The development by 1880 of machinery for mass-producing tin cans made canned foods available year-round.

 During this time, life in Poteau Switch resembled much of the rest of the country.
 The railroad depot served as the core of the town.
-As in many cities throughout the country, people milled about the depot as they waited for the train to arrive.
+As in many cities throughout the country, people milled about the depot while waiting for the train to arrive.
 Other groups congregated in one of the four hotels in the area, engrossed in popular gambling games such as poker or seven-up.
-During the hot summer months, porches in front of the businesses lining Railroad Avenue would be nearly overcrowded with people, while during the winter they would huddle up around their wood-burning stoves.
+During the hot summer months, porches in front of the businesses lining Railroad Avenue would be nearly overcrowded with people.
+During the winter, they would huddle up around their wood-burning stoves.